 The University of Pretoria in South Africa was the only foreign university to graduate more than one ASX100 CEO, courtesy of Westpac’s Gail Kelly and BHP’s Marius Kloppers, who finished degrees there in arts and science respectively.

-The full list of CEOs, along with what and where they studied, is available over the page.
-For our earlier pieces on the backgrounds and corporate careers of the ASX100’s CEOs, click here.
+For the full list of CEOs, along with what and where they studied, click here.